 featured crockpot baked ziti.

-This crockpot baked ziti recipe is made with a delicious Italian seasoned pasta sauce with three different kinds of cheeses, and hearty sausage.
+This crockpot baked ziti recipe is made with a delicious Italian seasoned pasta sauce, three different kinds of cheese, and hearty sausage.
 The whole family will love it!

 Step-by-step photos can be seen below the recipe card.